 Pasnik’s research has shown that when kids watch shows like PBS’s Peg + Cat, which teaches early math skills, with parents or caregivers they retain significantly more than when they watch alone.
 “The more parents were involved and used the strategies, the more likely kids were going to experience the benefits of the media,” she notes.

-Watching media together also gives parent and child a shared language with which to communicate when they’re not watching, explains Matt Rouse, a clinical psychologist at the Child Mind Institute.
+Watching media together also gives parent and child a shared language with which to communicate when they’re not watching, explains Matt Rouse, PhD, a clinical psychologist.
 “By really being involved you can get more mileage out of those lessons and adapt and use it in everyday life.”

 It’s the same reason why psychologists doing cognitive behavioral training with young children include parents.
 “We have parents join our sessions so that they’re using the same terms for things,” says Dr. Rouse.
 “Then they can use that language outside in the world so that everything comes together more seamlessly.”

 Adults, Pasnik says, can play an important role in modeling “active viewing” — that is, encouraging kids to actively engage with the content they’re seeing on screens.
 “Parents talking about what they’re seeing either during the experience or afterwards can be important.
 We’re constantly translating and interpreting what we see on a screen or a particular device so the more an adult can encourage conversation around that experience the deeper the experience becomes.”

 Strategies that actively engage young children during screen time include asking open-ended questions.
 “Just encouraging conversation, to begin with,” she explains, “and also knowing to pause play, for example to ask questions, to get kids thinking about what they saw.”